gcosma/ThemisAIPapers-Code/README.md

 # ThemisAIProjectPapers
-This repository contains papers and material for the Themis.AI project
+This repository contains synthetic data and code for the Themis.AI project

 Rename the dataset and update the code before it is released